zephyrproject-rtos/zephyr/doc/subsystems/networking/network-management-api.rst

 Signaling a network event
 *************************

-You can signal a specific network event using the `net_mgmt_notify()` function and provide the network event code.
-See `include/net/net_mgmt.h` for details.
-As for the management request code, event code can be also found on specific L2 technology headers, for example `include/net/ieee802154.h` would be the right place if 802.15.4 L2 is the technology one wants to listen to events.
+You can signal a specific network event using the :cpp:func:`net_mgmt_notify()` function and provide the network event code.
+See :file:`include/net/net_mgmt.h` for details.
+As for the management request code, event code can be also found on specific L2 technology headers, for example :file:`include/net/ieee802154.h` would be the right place if 802.15.4 L2 is the technology one wants to listen to events.